What is the Queenstown Trail like?

 The Queenstown Trail is easy mountain biking; most of the 130kms network is grade 2 or 3 (small sections are grade 4).

 By easy, we mean mostly smooth, predictable, and very well-maintained trail.
 It’s surface is made of gravel making it excellent for riding any time of year.
 Most sections are wide enough for riders to pass side-by-side (2 metres +).

 There is a combination of flat and hilly terrain.
-Though most of the is undulating, some of the hills are quite steep but not too long.
+Though most of the trail is undulating, some of the hills are quite steep but not too long.